Desertmartin railway station

 Desertmartin railway station was on the Draperstown Railway which ran from Magherafelt to Draperstown in Northern Ireland.

 History

 The station was opened by the Draperstown Railway on 20 July 1883.
-It was taken over by the Northern Counties Committee in July 1895.
+It was taken over by the Belfast and Northern Counties Railway (later the Northern Counties Committee) in July 1895.

-The station closed to passengers on 1 October 1930.
+The station closed to passengers on 1 October 1930 and closed altogether on 3 July 1950 when the Ulster Transport Authority closed the line entirely.